Gronis/videodiff/README.md

   - [Result] - itsoffset: 0.15528s, atempo: 0.99901764, error: 24.67
 ```

+## I still don't understand

+Look at the discussions [here](https://github.com/Gronis/videodiff/issues/1#issuecomment-1595782324) and see if it helps.

 This can be used with ffmpeg to sync like so:

 ```